thompson-tomo/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

 The "changes" section is a sequence of transformations.
 Only one transformation is supported for section "all": "rename_attributes" transformation.

-"rename_attributes" transformation requires a map of key/value pairs, where the key is the old name of the attribute used in the previous version, the value is the new name of the attribute starting from this version.
+"rename_attributes" transformation requires a map of key-value pairs, where the key is the old name of the attribute used in the previous version, the value is the new name of the attribute starting from this version.
 Here is the structure: